Straight8ths/Sebastian-Bradford-Portfolio/README.md

 - Graphic Design
 	- App icons
-	- Fictional branding kits
+    - Branding kits
+    - Component studies
-	- Fictional event posters
+    - Event posters
     - Government logo reworks

 Categories may be redefined and rescoped as projects are added.